Applying for Pre-K

 Who is eligible to apply?

 All of these programs work to prepare 4-year-olds for kindergarten.
 ALL age-eligible children who live in Durham County are invited to apply.
 Depending on the program, children who may be considered “at-risk” academically, financially, medically, etc. will be given priority placement.
 Most public Pre-K slots will be free for families.
-Some slots have a monthly fee based on Durham PreK's income-based sliding scale.
+However, some slots have a monthly fee based on Durham PreK's income-based sliding scale.

 Calendars and schedules